top of page

 5 Protective Steps To Ward Off Viruses

-My stance is this.
-I am going to do all I can to be pro-active and build my immune system.
-If per chance I then end up ill, I will be much better positioned to recover than if I'd done nothing at all.
+My recommendation is to do all you can to be pro-active and build everyone's immune system.
+If per chance someone then ends up ill, s/he will be much better positioned to recover than if you'd done nothing at all.

 1. Don't Eat Processed Foods.